idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model.md

 The maximum fuel temperature was selected to coincide with the value used for generating a Doppler coefficient (1800 K).
 No changes in density were applied when varying the fuel temperature during the cross-section generation process.
-It is justified since the BISON model documented in Section~\ref{sec:bison} will provide the change in fuel temperature.
+It is justified since the BISON model documented in [#bison_thermal] will provide the change in fuel temperature.
 Changes in the fuel density (e.g., due to thermal expansion) will be accounted for by the mesh deformation capability of Griffin and will be presented later.

 The change in coolant temperature is actually capturing the change in coolant density, and the cross sections were generated in Serpent by using the sodium density $\rho(T)$ corresponding to each temperature.
-The temperatures selected correspond to a $\pm$ 3\% change in sodium density, which was arbitrarily selected to cover the perturbation range used for the sodium density coefficient (+1\%).
+The temperatures selected correspond to a $\pm$ 3% change in sodium density, which was arbitrarily selected to cover the perturbation range used for the sodium density coefficient (+1%).
-Using the sodium density correlation, a $\pm$ 3\% change in density corresponds to $\mp$ 103 K.
+Using the sodium density correlation, a $\pm$ 3% change in density corresponds to $\mp$ 103 K.
 Both parameters could be then used in Griffin (either temperature or density, since density is a bijective function of the temperature), as long as consistent data is passed from the thermal hydraulic model.
 Note that the Serpent model includes an axial variation in coolant density/temperature,